KhawlahAbaalkhail/Lab1/Lab3/readme.md

 Dataset & Analysis Summary

-The dataset consists of credit card transaction records, where each row represents a single transaction and each column represents a specific feature such as transaction time, transaction amount, anonymized numerical variables, and a target variable indicating whether the transaction is fraudulent or legitimate.
-The dataset contains primarily numerical features and required basic inspection and duplicate handling before analysis.
+The dataset consists of news articles, where each row represents a single article and each column represents a specific feature such as the article text, title (if available), and a label indicating whether the news is fake or real.
+The dataset primarily contains textual data along with a categorical target variable used to distinguish between classes.

-The analytical process focused on exploratory data analysis (EDA), where the data was examined, cleaned, and visualized to identify patterns and relationships.
-The analysis included studying the distribution of transaction amounts and time, examining the imbalance between fraud and non-fraud cases, analyzing differences in transaction behavior across classes, and exploring correlations between features.
+The analytical process focused on exploratory data analysis (EDA), where the dataset was inspected, cleaned, and examined to understand its structure and characteristics.
+The analysis included evaluating the distribution of fake and real news articles, measuring article length through character and word counts, and comparing textual patterns across classes.

-This analysis helps in understanding transaction behavior, class imbalance, and key characteristics associated with fraudulent activity, providing meaningful insights from financial transaction data before applying any predictive modeling techniques.
+This analysis helps in understanding structural differences between fake and real news content, identifying class balance, and extracting meaningful insights from textual data before applying any predictive modeling techniques.